Zuletzt aktualisiert / Last modified:

 This argument is a sin against common sense – not a small one.
 To see this, one only has to replace the word “homeopathy” with the word “yeti”, as the philosopher Norbert Hörster once suggested in another context.
 The result is: “The same scepticism that speaks against the Yeti can also be used in his favor.”

 Anyone who allows such an argument for homeopathy to go through should therefore also believe in all other things for which we have no evidence, e.g. in the yeti.
 I suspect, however, that Jens Jessen does not believe in the Yeti.
 Because his common sense would certainly turn back on this subject.

 This is exactly the point: homeopathy has managed to bind many intelligent people emotionally to itself.
 And they’re sometimes willing to say pretty crazy things to defend them.
 I want someone to say again that homeopathy is incapable of anything.
 Even though its medicines have no pharmacological effects, homeopathy is extremely effective in another way: it manages to override common sense.
 You too?

-Author: Nikil Mukerji studied philosophy and economics.
+About the Author: Nikil Mukerji studied philosophy and economics.
 Today he is Managing Director of the Executive Program Philosophy Politics Economics (PPW) at the Ludwig-Maximilians-University Munich.
 He also works as a freelance business and political consultant for the Institut für Argumentation in Munich.

-In his new book he explains – vividly and true-to-life – the central rules of rational thinking: “Die 10 Gebote des gesunden Menschenverstandes” (The 10 Commandments of Common Sense, Springer, 2016)
+In his book he explains – vividly and true-to-life – the central rules of rational thinking: “Die 10 Gebote des gesunden Menschenverstandes” (The 10 Commandments of Common Sense, Springer, 2016)

 Read also on our website: “Why people like to believe in homeopathy“.